xinyinglim/articles/cloudfunc-iotcore/README.md

 # Updating Cloud IoT Core Config with Google Cloud functions (in Go)

-Google Cloud IoT Core is a service that easily and securely connects to and manages IoT devices.
+Google Cloud IoT Core is a service that easily and securely connects and manages IoT devices.
 Cloud IoT Core handles the connection and authentication of devices so that developers can focus on sending and receiving data from the devices.

 In this article, we will configure devices using Google Cloud IoT Core’s Go SDK.
 Then, we will wrap the code in a Google Cloud Function so that it can be deployed and run in a scalable way.

-You can find the full code [here](https://github.com/xinyinglim/articles/tree/master/cloudfunc-iotcore/main.go).
+You can find the full code [here](https://github.com/xinyinglim/articles/tree/master/cloudfunc-iotcore/cloudfunc.go).

 Note: Cloud IoT Core uses billable components of Google Cloud Platform.
 For small projects you should be able to stay within the free tier.